xuveki/Laps/README.md

 It writes your tasks, times, comments, and more to a text file in a readable fashion.
 Each time you use Laps, it appends this file and adds your last session to your history for you to view or edit later.

-# Installation
+# Installation and Use

 After downloading, you can run the exec file which will create and write to a .txt file in the same directory during first use.

-# Use
+If you're on Windows, you can run the py file instead.

 Commands are not case-sensitive.
 Same goes for task names.
 Currently, the 'Laps-history' text file will be created in the same directory as the exec file.
 Functionality and features such as cancelling a task, editing a task name or time while the program is running, and more are on the to-do list.